Monday, 08 September 2008

 To date, there is still no exact figure for the number of people who lost their lives on SIEVX.
 The generally accepted number is 353 - 146 children, 142 women and 65 men, but this is only an estimate.
 The numbers comes from contemporaneous media reports and 'Person 14' in Keysar Trad's transcript of the videotaped meeting of the survivors in Bogor in the week after the sinking.
 Variations in the reckoning of the numbers who perished on SIEVX may in part be explained by different methods of determining at what age a child can be considered an adult.
 For example, 'Person 14' in the Trad transcript counts the 12 year old orphaned survivor, Zaynab Alrimahi as a woman rather than as a child.
 However, what is certain is that the majority of those who drowned on SIEVX were women and children.

-There were 68 survivors of the SIEVX voyage - 23 who left the boat several hours into the journey due to fears for its safety and 44 who survived the sinking and spent up to 20 hours in the water before being rescued by Indonesian fishing boats on 20 October and 1 who was rescued some time later.
+There were 68 survivors of the SIEVX voyage - 23 who left the boat several hours into the journey due to fears for its safety and 44 who survived the sinking and spent up to 20 hours in the water before being rescued by Indonesian fishing boats on 20 October and 1 who was rescued in the early hours of 21 October.

 Do we know the names of those who drowned on SIEVX?